martinpfannemueller/ACSOS2020-Supplementary-Material/REACT-A_Model-Based_Runtime_Environment_for_Adapting Communication_Systems/Evaluation_1/Run_Times/README.md

 3. Replace `gabrielmoreno/swim:1.0` with `gabrielmoreno/swim:1.0.1` as this contains a fixed version of SWIM in `deployments/rainbow-example/Dockerfile`
 4. Run `docker build -t rainbow-build .` inside the `rainbow` folder
 5. Run `docker build -t cmuable/rainbow-example -f deployments/rainbow-example/Dockerfile .` inside the `rainbow` folder
+6. Make sure that all shell scripts are executable: `chmod +x *.sh`

 ### Executing